-Four years later, in August 1852, an anonymous 3,000-word article entitled Who Wrote Shakespeare? is published in the Chambers’s Edinburgh Journal.
-This is widely credited to a Dr. Robert W. Jameson, though after putting quite a bit of effort into fact-checking that attribution, I actually can’t find out why.
-Everyone credits him because everyone credits him but there’s not a single primary source to be found.
-At least not that I have access to.
-If you do, ping me.
-Whatever the case, the link to the post is in the blog, but to quote just a tiny snippet, it asks:
+Anyway, four years later in 1852, an anonymous 3,000-word article entitled Who Wrote Shakespeare? is published in the Chambers’s Edinburgh Journal.
+Now this is widely credited to Dr. Robert W. Jameson.
+I put loads of effort into fact-checking that attribution; I can’t find out why it’s attributed to him.
+Everyone credits him because everyone credits him, but I cannot find a single primary source, so I’m just going to continue to say it’s anonymous.
+I’ve put the link in the blog post anyway, but I’ll quote just a tiny snippet of this anonymous thing.
+It says:

 Is it more difficult to suppose that Shakspeare was not the author of the poetry ascribed to him, than to account for the fact, that there is nothing in the recorded or traditionary life of Shakspeare which in any way connects the poet with the man?

-In different words, I think what he’s saying here is that since, biographically, Shakespeare’s connections to the theatre are supposedly fairly tenuous, then arguing that he was the playwright is just as sensible as arguing that he wasn’t.
-The quantum of evidence required to go in either direction is about the same, according to this anonymous individual.
+In different words, I think what he’s saying here is that since, biographically, Shakespeare’s connections to the theatre are supposedly fairly tenuous, then arguing that he was the playwright is just as sensible (or easy or difficult) as arguing that he wasn’t.
+The quantum of evidence required to go in either direction is about the same, according to whoever this anonymous guy was.

-Quite what the readership of The Romance of Yachting or Chambers’s Edinburgh Journal were, I couldn’t say, but their close proximity in time suggests that maybe this question was abroad verbally in some circles.
-Maybe it was an intellectual post-dinner talking point, I dunno.
-But even if the well-educated upper-middle-classes were enjoying canvassing the subject whilst taking the yacht out for a spin – or whatever one does with a yacht, I’m not sure – no one had committed it to paper yet.
+Now quite what the readership of The Romance of Yachting or Chambers’s Edinburgh Journal were, I couldn’t say, but their close proximity in time suggests that maybe this question was abroad verbally in some circles.
+Maybe it was an intellectual post-dinner talking point, I don’t know.
+But even if the well-educated upper-middle-classes were enjoying canvassing the subject whilst taking the yacht out for a spin – or whatever you do with a yacht, I’m not sure – up until that point no one had committed it to paper yet.
 That we know of, anyway.

 In their 2016 work, Taylor and Bouros put the whole affair rather more bluntly:

-The feeling that Shakespeare is the poet of the top one per cent, of ‘the billionaire class’, also lies behind the one claim about Shakespeare that almost everyone has heard: that he did not actually write his own works.
+The feeling that Shakespeare is the poet of the top one per cent, of ‘the billionaire class’, also lies behind the one claim about Shakespeare that almost everyone has heard: [I don’t know if that’s true.
+I don’t know how many people actually know that there’s a question about Shakespeare’s authorship.
+But anyway] that he did not actually write his own works.
 This conspiracy theory, which originated in the nineteenth century, is grounded in the conviction that the writing attributed to Shakespeare is ‘not relatable’ to the ordinary life of a man who never went to college, was born and raised in a small town, worked for a living, came from a socially and intellectually unremarkable family, married a boring woman, and fathered boring children.
 Therefore the plays and poems must have been written by someone with a more appropriately elevated pedigree and more interesting relatives: the Earl of Oxford, say, or Sir Francis Bacon, or Sir Henry Neville, or Queen Elizabeth I, or Thomas Sackville (Earl of Dorset), someone, anyone, better born and better educated and better connected than the ‘upstart crow’.
 (Taylor & Bouros 2016: 11)